 Just outside the metropolis of Mumbai is Elephanta Island, where visitors can find a quiet reprieve from the noise and chaos of the city and perhaps even experience spiritual sense of peace.
 From the Gateway To India, we hopped on board a rickety wooden boat and out into the silvery bay, unable to see where the water ends and the horizon begins.
 After about an hour long journey, a sliver of land appeared through the haze … we’d finally arrived to Elephanta Island.

-How To Get There: Navigating Mumbai is a bit, how should I say, tricky.
+How To Get To Elephanta Island: Navigating Mumbai is a bit, how should I say, tricky.
 I’d highly recommend visiting Elephanta Island on an organized tour such as Viator or something similar.
 That way you have trusted transportation and a guide to let you know about the history of the island and caves.

 And here’s a photo journey of our day on Elephanta Island: